openedx/edx-documentation/en_us/shared/developing_course/course_sections.rst

 A section that is scheduled for release on a future date will not be visible to learners until after the release date.
-Regardless of the publishing status of content within the section, the entire section will not visible to learners.
+Regardless of the publishing status of content within the section, the entire section will not be visible to learners.

 The scheduled date must pass for the section to be visible to learners.